getclacking/dark-tooth-wasd/README.md

-# Darktooth WASD Keybaord layout design
+# Darktooth WASD Keyboard layout design

 This is a keyboard layout based on my Emacs theme, Darktooth.